vtex/shoreline/styleguides/admin/documentation/theming/components.md

 // define an object containing your components const components = {
   avatar: {
-    // styles of your component
+    // csx of your component
     bg: 'blue',
     borderRadius: 'round',
   },